dbsGen/my_blog_platform/README.md

 It is a simple blog platform.
-Now it's not yet complete, I am work hard to work out it.
+Now it's not yet complete, I am working hard to work out it.